This guidance provides dairy farmers with resources and tools to help improve energy efficiency on their farms.

 Energy reliability and financial barriers such as the up-front cost of investment, return on investment and uncertainty around appropriate technologies can be a focus for farmers looking to make the best energy investment decisions.
 It’s important to keep in mind that energy is a direct cost, so it makes financial sense for farmers to consider energy demand and efficiency and the flow on impacts.

-• Energy efficient farms can use up to five times less energy per milk solid produced.
+- Energy efficient farms can use up to five times less energy per kilo of milk solid produced.

-• Integrating energy into long-term farm planning will help ensure the plant operations can work together, provide opportunities for heat recovery, and mean potential savings are optimised.
+- Integrating energy efficiency options into long-term farm planning will help ensure the plant operations can work together, provide opportunities for heat recovery, and mean potential savings are optimised.

 What it takes to get started